 (The last love note (below) received from June was a printed card that I recieved from June on 5 October 2000.
-Because June was at that time, into the third year of her Alzheimer's, I took special note of this card and dated it on the reverse side.
+Because June was at that time, into the fourth year of her Alzheimer's, I took special note of this card and dated it on the reverse side.
 The card came tied with a violet ribbon and was fitted into a flowered folder.
 It was titled "A Lifetime Love Affair".
 For me, this last love note from June always causes me very emotional moments.)

 (The below picture of June was taken one month after the above card was received from June.
 Picture was taken at Cary, NC during a birthday party for June in November 2000 at our daughter Susan's home in Cary during one of our visits.)

 Editorial Note: The year 2000 in which I received the last love note from June in the form of a card entitled: “A Lifetime Love Affair”, was June’s 3rd year since being diagnosed with Alzheimer’s in January of 1998.
-This card seemed almost like a final statement from June on how she viewed our “Lifetime” together.
+The 4th year since her symptoms in 1997, This card seemed almost like a final statement from June on how she viewed our “Lifetime” together.
 I am sure she could see the distant storm clouds on the horizon and wanted us to make the most of the remaining time we had together.
 We both had a goal of living our remaining life together to the very fullest.
 With such a goal in mind, the year 2000 was a very busy one indeed.
 We started the year with a trip to Maui, Hawaii in January and ended the year with a bus trip to the "Christmas Shows" at Branson, Missouri in early 'December.
 We also crammed into the other months of that year, as much enjoyment as we could while attending forensic conferences.
 This enabled us to visit with as many of our old forensic friends as possible.
 In February we attended the conference of the American Academy of Forensic Science at Reno, Nevada and Lake Tahoe.
 The forensic firearms conference at St. Louis, Missouri in June was also attended.
 The Minnesota state wide forensic group meeting in Duluth, MN in September was also on our agenda.
 In October we attended the conference of the forensic blood stain pattern people at Tucson, AZ.
 Finally we visited our daughter Susan in Cary/Raleigh, NC in November to celebrate June’s birthday.
 At year end, our daughter Julie hosted the entire family for Christmas Eve at her home in Fridley.